-A business continuity policy is critical to your information security program and defines the critical steps your employees need to keep the business processes running after a disruptive event.
+A Business Continuity Policy (BCP) is critical to your information security program and defines the critical steps your employees need to keep the business processes running after a disruptive event.
 The plan addresses the critical infrastructure, backup plans, emergency contacts and detailed recovery procedures you need to address potential threats.

 Here are some best practices you should consider when writing your business continuity plan: